vial-kb/vial-kb.github.io/docs/manual/layers.md

 #### Function Layer
 ![](../img/layers-layer-2.png)

-You can see additional key functionality is located on the "Function" layer
+You can see additional key functionality is located on the "Function" layer.
+This is just convention, in realality you can do whatever you want with the layers.

 # Moving Between Layers
 Switching between what layer is active can be done in a few ways.
 In the lower palette, select the **layer** tab to view all the different options.